 Committed to celebrating the bond between animals and humans, Evercare understands the significance of the loss of a beloved pet.
 Their caring and experienced staff can provide you with suggestions on how to commemorate your pet and will provide all the services to achieve your wishes.
 They offer memorial services as well as unique urns or personalized keepsake jewelry to help create lasting memories.
 For more information, visit Evercare.

-Should you need additional assistance in your time of grief, Hope VS can refer you to a number of support groups specializing in pet loss.
+Our staff respects the incredible bond between pet owners and their companions and is dedicated to nurturing that relationship in the event of a devastating illness or traumatic event.
+Our Support Services Program offers individuals a sympathetic sounding board when challenging circumstances arise.
+Should you need assistance in your time of grief, we would be happy to introduce you to our Support Services Coordinator, Jennifer Durn, MSW, LSW.
+Support can be conducted in person, over the phone, or through email, and are provided completely free of charge.
+We would also be happy to refer you to a number of support groups specializing in pet loss.
 Please visit our Pet Caregiver Support Page.
 You might also find useful information on the ASPCA website dedicated to pet loss.